How to Become a Software Tester

 A tester will typically be brought in at the planning and design stage of a project and may remain to provide post-release support as well.

-Software testers typically work in DevOps teams that develop vendor software, saving users from buggy software or applications while reducing the tech support enquiries the vendor has to respond to.
+Software testers typically work in DevOps teams that develop vendor software, saving users from buggy software or applications while reducing the tech support inquiries the vendor has to respond to.

 Typical Duties for a Software Tester

-While the job of a software tester is a highly varied one, below are responsibilities that define the software tester role and you can expect to have to carry our regularly upon starting employment.
+While the job of a software tester is a highly varied one, below are responsibilities that define the software tester role, and you can expect to have to carry out regularly upon starting employment.

 Popular Career Pathways for Software Testers